 Depending on the extent of nasal surgery, recovery times vary between individuals.
 You should allow 1-2 weeks off work as the initial swelling and bruising around the eyes and cheeks settle.
-To protect your reshaped nose, most patients are required to wear a nasal splint during the first 7–10 days and use a 50+ SPF sunscreen to avoid exposing nasal skin to direct sunlight.
-Whilst gentle exercise may be resumed after 2–3 weeks, strenuous exercise should be avoided for 4–6 weeks after surgery.
+To protect your reshaped nose, most patients are required to wear a nasal splint during the first 7–10 days and use a SPF 50+ sunscreen to avoid exposing nasal skin to direct sunlight.
+Whilst gentle exercise may be resumed after 2–3 weeks, strenuous exercise should be avoided for 4–6 weeks following surgery.

 Following your rhinoplasty, it is important to maintain the results you have achieved.
-This maintenance will include living a healthy lifestyle and not smoking, as well as regular skin care and sun protection with a high-SPF.
+This maintenance will include living a healthy lifestyle and not smoking, as well as regular skin care and sun protection with a high SPF.
 For optimal results, peels, regular muscle-relaxing injections and fillers may be recommended.